 What is RAM?

 When you use up all of the available RAM memory, your computer’s performance can slow down because it doesn’t have the storage required to complete its tasks.
 When you clear RAM space, it gives your computer the capability to carry out tasks.
-Depending on your computer, there are a few different ways you can free up RAM space.
+Depending on your device, there are a few different ways you can free up RAM space.
 Keep reading for our tips to help your Mac, Windows computer or phone work more efficiently.

 It can be easy to use up your RAM because it supports so many functions.
 Before you start removing programs from your computer, try these quick fixes to free up RAM space.

 1. Restart Your Computer

 The first thing you can try to free up RAM is restarting your computer.
 When you restart or turn off your computer, all of your RAM (stored data) will be wiped clean and programs will be rebooted.
 This can potentially clear out some processes and programs that are running behind the scenes, taking up your RAM storage.